compromise-evident/Authorship/README.md

 --------------------------------------------------------------------------------

 (It's as easy as creating a number and publishing it early.)
-[Here's mine.](https://github.com/compromise-evident/AuthenticationEvents) But how do you prevent someone from selectively rolling back select words they said in the past?
+[Here's mine.](https://github.com/compromise-evident/AuthenticationEvents) But how do you prevent someone from selectively rolling back words they said in the past?
 In the future, that's impossible; authentication will be such a big deal that no one will be allowed to talk without having first generated an Authorship number with which they open their door to infinite trust from that one number--this is coming and you know it.

 --------------------------------------------------------------------------------